sateesh3048/ruby_design_patterns/composit_pattern/readme.md

 # Composit Pattern
-The composite design pattern is a structural pattern used to represent objects that have a hierarchical tree structure.
-It allows for the uniform treatment of both individual leaf nodes and of branches composed of many nodes.
+The composite design pattern is a structural pattern used to **represent objects that have a hierarchical tree structure**.
+It allows **for the uniform treatment of both individual leaf nodes and of branches composed of many nodes**.

 ## Composit Pattern Diagram :-
 ![Composit patter diagram](https://github.com/sateesh3048/ruby_design_patterns/blob/master/composit_pattern/composite_pattern.png)